Flexible Work FAQ

 - Reduce the administrative burden for school/unit HR managers, HR administrators and managers

-Visit the Using Axess for Hybrid/Remote Work Agreements page for more information.
+Visit the Work Arrangement to Work Agreement Process page for more information.

 What is the process for recording hybrid and remote agreements in Axess? (updated 2/28/22)

 All employees, managers and HR have access to the work agreement functionality in Axess.
-Managers can enter agreements under the “Manager Center” tab and employees can enter agreements under the “Employee Center” tab.
-View the how-to user guides for step-by-step instructions.
+Managers can enter agreements under the “Manager Center” tab.
+Employees can enter agreements under the “Employee Center” tab.

 Where do I go if I have more questions about the work agreement process? (added 1/18/22)